xDovos/Dataview-Deep-Dive/Knowledge/001 Dataview/DQL/Data Commands/GROUP BY.md

 - docs:: [command Group by](https://blacksmithgu.github.io/obsidian-dataview/queries/data-commands/#group-by)

-Group by is used when you want to group the rows together by the values of a metadata field. most of the time it is used in combination of [[FLATTEN]] because flatten creates rows and group by reduces them again into a managable amount. you can use Expressions in the grouping string or just name a field. after you have used group by you need to use "rows." before each metadata field inside the headers and after the group by line.
+Group by is used when you want to group the rows together by the values of a metadata field. most of the time it is used in combination of [[FLATTEN]] because flatten creates rows and group by reduces them again into a manageable amount. you can use Expressions in the grouping string or just name a field. after you have used group by you need to use "rows." before each metadata field inside the headers and after the group by line.

+to read more about the background data of group by then read through the [[DataArray.groupBy]] note. it goes into more detail of what is actually happening.

 ## DQL Overview